Over/Under Definition, Examples

-If it was that easy, I’d be retired on a beach somewhere.
+If it was that easy to pick one side, you’d be retired on a beach somewhere.

 But unders have been a better bet in every sport over the last five years — just not enough to blindly bet them and become profitable because of the cut the sportsbook takes.

-Here are records for each sport, listed as overs-unders-pushes.
+Here are betting records for each sport, listed as overs-unders-pushes.